 Place the cut out doughnuts on a floured tray and cover with a damp cloth.
 Let them rise for another 30-45 minutes or until almost doubled in size.

 In a large heavy bottomed pot, fill enough oil so that it comes 3/4 way up.
 Let the oil heat up to 175 C and fry the doughnuts at the most 3 at a time.
 Let them cook for 2-3 minutes per side or until light golden brown.

 Coat the fried hot doughnuts in caster sugar for the classic look.

 Make the custard according to package instructions and let it cool completely

 Use a knife or skewer to poke a hole through the donut, only pierce halfway through the donut and be gentle not to break it.

-Fill the Pistachio Rose cream into a piping bag fitted with a narrow piping tip.
+Fill the custard into a piping bag fitted with a narrow piping tip.
 Squeeze the filling into the warm doughnut till it is full.